 No other mountain range offers such a diversity of landscapes as the Andes – from mighty glaciers to arid deserts, misty coffee plantations to sparkling-white salt flats.
 In fact, it feels almost as if superlatives were invented to showcase this spectacular region!
 Where else would you find the world's highest active volcano, driest desert, highest navigable lake and highest capital city?

 Colombia.
 Now poitically stable, what was previously South America's best-kept secret is now opening more and more to visitors wanting to enjoy its beautiful variety of landscapes.
 It has everything from rolling coffee plantations and stunning Andean scenery to pretty colonial villages and jungle-fringed coastlines.

-Favourite experience: For me, nowhere in South America boasts more spectacular and unusual scenery than the Bolivian Altiplano.
-With a mixture of multi-coloured mountain lagoons, pink flamingos, snow-capped volcanoes and the famous Uyuni Salt Flats, you can sometimes feel as though you are on a different planet.
+Favorite experience: For me, nowhere in South America boasts more spectacular and unusual scenery than the Bolivian Altiplano.
+With a mixture of multi-colored mountain lagoons, pink flamingos, snow-capped volcanoes and the famous Uyuni Salt Flats, you can sometimes feel as though you are on a different planet.
 There are very few places you can drive over a vast sea of salt and a volcanic lava field in one day.